 Legion Release Date

-The latest trailer gives a fascinating glimpse of the overarching narrative, suggesting that Legion will incorporate some traditional X-Men-esque narratives.
+The 'Evolve' trailer gives a fascinating glimpse of the overarching narrative, suggesting that Legion will incorporate some traditional X-Men-esque narratives.
 That said, remember that the series is through the eyes of someone who can't tell what's real and what's not - it's entirely possible that these clues are misleading.

-The first trailer immediately sets the strange and off-beat tone of Legion.
+The first Legion trailer immediately set the strange and off-beat tone of Legion.
 In the comics, David Haller traditionally has multiple personality disorder, with each character accessing a different powerset.
 The trailer shows something different, though; it hints at David actually swapping places with a girl he touched, perhaps absorbing her into his broken psyche.
 This is actually fairly similar to a concept Marvel toyed with in the pages of New Mutants back in the mid-2000s.

 The second trailer upped the action level, to spectacular effect!

-Played by Dan Stevens, the star of the character — David Haller — is (loosely?) based on a prominent X-Men character.
+Played by Dan Stevens, the star of the character — David Haller — is (loosely) based on a prominent X-Men character.
 In the comics, David Haller is the son of none other than Charles Xavier.
 He's always desperately struggled to retain any semblance of sanity, and is powerful enough to have twice warped the very fabric of reality (launching the "Age of Apocalypse" and "Age of X" epics, respectively).
 In recent years, the character was given a starring role in Simon Spurrier's tremendous X-Men: Legacy series, which tonally seems similar to Legion.

 “I always feel like the structure of a story should reflect the content of the story.
 If the story, as in this case, is about a guy who is either schizophrenic or he has these abilities, i.e., he doesn’t know what’s real and what’s not real, then the audience should have the same experience.”